JayHelton/firebase-firelobby/README.md

 ```

 Previously, we used ternaries and boolean expressions to determine what UI to render.
 Here, we are creating a component array and conditionally adding JSX to the array.
 Finally, we map it in our return JSX.
 This gives you an idea of how flexible and powerful React's rendering can be.

+## The End!

+We have succesfully built a small application using ReactFire and React's experimental concurrent mode.
+Thanks to the React Hook API, all of the ReactFire hooks will cause our components to re-render whenever there are changes in the observable data from Firebase without the need to define logic in our components lifecycle hooks.

+I highly recommend checking our ReactFire's [API reference](https://github.com/FirebaseExtended/reactfire/blob/master/docs/reference.md) and exploring more ways to complete the above goals.